BibliothecaDAO/master-scroll/docs/game/relics.md

 ### What are Relics?

 Each Realm has a unique Relic which it must protect.
-The people of your Realm worship this Relic and if it is lost they start to lose hope in your leadership.
+The people of your Realm worship this Relic, and if it is lost, they start to lose hope in your leadership.

 ### How do you capture a Relic?

-You can plunder a Relic by Raiding another Realm, which you’ll receive along with the Resources of a successful Raid.
+You can plunder a Relic by Raiding another Realm, which you’ll receive along with the resources of a successful Raid.

 Once you have plundered a Relic, it will exist on your attacking Realm until the Relic owner successfully Raids you back - adding an incentive for retaliation.